-Frustration at utility rising as California blackouts endure
+Anger rises as California utility imposes more blackouts

 SANTA ROSA, Calif.
-(AP) — Millions of Californians prepared to be in the dark — some for five days, or longer — as the nation’s largest utility said it was switching off power again Tuesday to prevent powerful winds from damaging its equipment and sparking more fires.
+(AP) — Frustration and anger mounted across Northern California as the state’s biggest utility began another round of fire-prevention blackouts Tuesday that could leave millions of people without electricity, some for five days or longer.

+The shut-offs, aimed at keeping windblown electrical equipment from sparking wildfires, came as fire crews raced to contain two major blazes in Northern and Southern California before the winds picked up again.
+The fires have destroyed dozens of homes in Los Angeles and in Sonoma County wine country.

-Pacific Gas & Electric Corp. said its latest blackout will start early Tuesday and affect 605,000 customers — about 1.5 million people —in 29 Northern California counties.
-The announcement came even before the last blackout had ended, which shut power to more than 2.5 million people.
-It wasn’t clear if power, that for many went out Saturday, would be restored before the next round of outages.
+Pacific Gas & Electric Corp. said its latest blackout would affect nearly 600,000 customers in 29 counties, or about 1.5 million people.
+The announcement came even before the end of the last blackout, which shut off power to more than 2.5 million people over the weekend.

-What was clear was that patience was wearing thin and frustration at the utility was growing.
-From the suburbs of San Francisco up north to the wine country, people searched for places Monday to charge phones and stocked up on ice for the non-perishable food.
+People searched for places to charge cellphones and stocked up on ice after PG&E gave warning.

-Powerful winds were driving multiple fires across California and the deliberate shut-offs were intended to prevent blazes.
-Crews are battling a huge wildfire in Sonoma County wine country that has destroyed 96 buildings.

 Petaluma resident Scotty Richardson, whose lights went out Saturday, said the prospect that power might not be restored for days makes him “furious, furious.”

-Richardson was out Monday getting breakfast, charging his phone and making business calls at the Lumberjacks restaurant in Petaluma.
-He vented frustration at the on-again, off-again roller coaster of outages but also anger at the utility’s role in causing deadly fires in the past, and apparently sparking some of this season’s fires.
+He vented frustration at the on-again, off-again outages over the past few weeks but also anger at the utility’s role in causing deadly fires in the past, and apparently sparking some of this season’s blazes.

 “PG&E can’t figure out how to deliver power reliably without killing people,” he said.
 “This is more than three strikes — it’s a failure of epic proportions.”

-Richardson and his fiance run a business out of their home, so “it’s imperative that we have electricity.
-Everything is done for us by a computer or phone,” he said.
-Refrigerated foods have spoiled and he worries that the ongoing outages might lower property values.

-“This has been a massive inconvenience,” he said.
-“This can’t be the new normal.”

-PG&E is under severe financial pressure after its equipment was blamed for a series of destructive wildfires during the past three years.
+PG&E is in bankruptcy after its equipment was blamed for a string of disastrous fires during the past three years.
 Its stock dropped 24% Monday to close at $3.80 and was down more than 50% since Thursday.

-Many Californians are skeptical of PG&E’s motives for the blackouts, and feel the utility is more concerned with its finances than the massive inconvenience it’s causing.
+Many Californians are skeptical of PG&E’s motives for the blackouts and contend the utility is more concerned with its finances than the inconvenience it is causing.

 “It’s so obvious it’s just to protect them from more liability,” Janet Luoma of Santa Rosa said at a Red Cross evacuation shelter.

-At the shelter in Santa Rosa, Chris Sherman plugged his laptop into a wall outlet and charged his phone while he waited for the all-clear to go home, anticipating that once he did he could lose power.
+At the shelter in Santa Rosa, Chris Sherman plugged his laptop into a wall outlet and charged his phone while he waited for the all-clear to go home, while anticipating that once he did, he could lose power.

-“They don’t seem to know what the hell they’re doing,” he said about PG&E. “I’m not sure that they’re really protecting anything.”
+“They don’t seem to know what the hell they’re doing,” he said of PG&E. “I’m not sure that they’re really protecting anything.”

-The company reported last week that a transmission tower may have caused a Sonoma County fire that had forced nearly 200,000 people to evacuate.
+The company reported last week that a transmission tower that was not shut down may have caused the Sonoma County wine country fire that had forced nearly 200,000 people to evacuate.

-PG&E said Monday its power lines may have started two wildfires over the weekend in the San Francisco Bay Area, even though widespread blackouts were in place to prevent downed lines from sparking in dangerous winds.
+PG&E said Monday its power lines may have also started two smaller wildfires over the weekend in a part of the San Francisco Bay Area where the utility had kept the lights on because it was not designated a high fire risk.

-The fires described in PG&E reports to state regulators match blazes that destroyed a tennis club and forced evacuations in Lafayette, about 20 miles (32 kilometers) east of San Francisco.

-The fires began in a section of town where PG&E had opted to keep the lights on.
-The sites were not designated as a high fire risk, the company said.

-In Lafayette, where many people lost power on Saturday, people criticized PG&E for poorly communicating about the shutoffs.
+In Lafayette, near San Francisco, where many people lost power on Saturday, people criticized PG&E for poorly communicating about the shutoffs.

 “PG&E has spent millions of dollars giving bonuses to their executives, but they can’t keep up with their infrastructure needs,” she said.
 “It’s very frustrating.”